 Used Retail Prices are more accessible than in years past, due to the proliferation of ‘no-haggle pricing’ for used-vehicle retailing.
 Transparent pricing upfront makes the car buying process more enjoyable for customers and allows Black Book to accurately measure retail market trends.

 At the on-set of the pandemic, in CY2020, used retail prices increased slightly, following typical seasonal patterns, and then began dropping in April, finally hitting a low point in the late spring months.
 By late summer of CY2020, Used Retail Prices increased as supply of new vehicle inventory started to become scarce, but retail demand slowed down at the end of CY2020, resulting in declining retail asking prices for the last several weeks of the year.
 When CY2021 kicked off, demand rebounded while retail prices lagged slightly behind wholesale prices; March of 2021 started the dramatic increases in Used Retail Prices, fueled by stimulus payments, tax season, and shortages of new inventory.
 During the third quarter, retail prices continued to rise at a slower rate but soon picked up the pace once again to start the fourth quarter.
 In Q4, prices on retail listings steadily increased week after week.
 As CY2021 came to an end, the retail listing price index closed 36% above where the year began.
 The index then remained relatively stagnant through most of CY2022.
 In the fourth quarter of 2022, the Retail Listings Price Index declines started, but not as steep as the wholesale price index.

 This analysis is based on approximately two million vehicles listed for sale on U.S. dealer lots.
 The graph below looks at 2-6-year-old vehicles.
 The Index is computed keeping the average age of the mix constant to identify market movements.

-The Estimated Average Weekly Sales Rate dropped to 54% last week.
+The Estimated Average Weekly Sales Rate increased to 53% last week.